biobakery/fugassem/readme.md

 ### Preparing stratified MTX-based abundance input

 FUGAsseM takes a MTX-based abundance (that is normalized within each taxon) table of protein families as the input.
-Users may provide this table using their own analysis or use one of two options as fellow:
+Users may provide this table using their own analysis or use one of two options as below:

 * **Option 1: Reference-based approach**